Irrelon/monge/readme.md

 Please note that the tests require a MongoDB server running at "localhost" that has no access restrictions.
 A collection called "test" will be created and used during the unit test execution.
 A database called "mongeTest" is expected to exist on the server before any tests are run.
-Please create it if it does not already exist.
+Please create it if it does not already exist if you wish to run the tests.

 ## Connect to MongoDB Server
 ```